Never Alone!

 Encouraged by finding a treasure trove of books in our old wooden vault, I started reading as a girl.
 But then I could never add anything new to that cache.
 Buying books was never an option.
 I did try borrowing, but ended up with books I never relished.
 At that time, I was completely unaware of the genres that existed.
 Strangely all the books that fell into my hands were fiction and somehow, I didn't much care for them.
 Even this awareness came very late in life.
 Because of this ignorance, for a long period of time, I hardly read any book.

 I remember reading a few short stories in prescribed texts that brought me great joy. the first definitely was Room on the Roof by Ruskin Bond, a reader prescribed for my ICSE Board Exams.
 The other was Jungle Stories by Norah Burke.
-It contained fascination stories of growing up in the Jungle and that should have given me a cue to the genres I enjoyed, But I guess, other aspects of life needed attention.
+It contained fascinating stories of growing up in the Jungle and that should have given me a cue to the genres I enjoyed, But I guess, other aspects of life needed attention.
 Later, I must have simply grown lazy!

 The second opportunity at reading presented itself when my daughters brought home books during their vacation.
 The first book I truly enjoyed and read with uncharacteristic glee was Indian Journeys by Dom Moraes.
 It was a collection of essays on trips to places known and unknown and it kindled my wanderlust.
 I remember an account of a forest ranger about the elephants of the Dalma Hills, in whose foothills, I was born and raised.
 The next few books I picked were all about travels in India.
 Another book, I recall is Without a Doubt- by Marcia Clark.
 It was my introduction to criminal justice or injustice in this case, on the O J Simpson trial.
 I added true crime to my repotoire of books.